Shaolin Monastery: People's Republic of China

 Since the founding of the People's Republic of China in 1949, the state officially became atheist, with roughly half of the population identifying as nonreligious or atheist.
-Some state-monitored religions and practices were allowed, while others, like Tibetan Buddhism, were persecuted after the takeover of Tibet by the Chinese military, in 1959.
+Some state-monitored religions and practices were allowed, while others, like Tibetan Buddhism, were persecuted after the takeover of Tibet by the Chinese military in 1959.

 During the Cultural Revolution, the monks of Shaolin Temple were forced to return to secular life, Buddha statues were destroyed, and temple properties were invaded.
-After this period ended, Shaolin Temple was repaired and rebuilt.
-The buildings and other material heritage that was destroyed, including the Mahavira Hall and the stone portraying "Bodhidharma facing the wall", were reconstructed according to their originals.
-Others, such as the ancient martial arts training ground, the Pagoda Forest, and some stone carvings that survived, still remain in their original state.
+After this period ended, the Shaolin Temple was repaired and rebuilt.
+The buildings and other material heritage that were destroyed, including the Daxiongbao Hall and the stone portraying "Bodhidharma facing the wall", were reconstructed according to their originals.
+Others, such as the ancient martial arts training ground, the Pagoda Forest, and some stone carvings that survived, remain in their original state.
 In December 1996, Chuzu Temple and Shaolin Temple Pagoda Forest (No. 4-89) were listed as national key cultural relic protection units.
-Shaolin Temple leadership aimed for its historical architectural complex to become a United Nations World Heritage site in order to obtain annual funding for maintenance and development from the UN.
+The Shaolin Temple leadership aimed for its historical architectural complex to become a United Nations World Heritage site in order to obtain annual funding for maintenance and development from the UN.
 After repeated submissions, their application was finally accepted by the 34th World Heritage Committee on 1 August 2010.
 UNESCO reviewed and approved eight sites and eleven architectural complexes, including Shaolin's Resident Hall, Pagoda Forest, and Chuzu Temple as World Cultural Heritage.